Helping millions of people navigate the world of technology.

 Replace A in the above command with any available letter you want to use.

-Similar to Command Prompt, you can also run a few commands in Windows PowerShell to format a hard drive on Windows 11.
-Here’s what you’ll need to do.
+Like Command Prompt, you can also run a few commands in Windows PowerShell to format a hard drive on Windows 11.
+Here’s what to do.

-Step 1: Open the search menu, type in Windows PowerShell, and click on Run as administrator.
+Step 1: Open the search menu, type Windows PowerShell, and click on Run as Administrator.

 get-disk